simonemike95/mouse-ctrlr/README.md

 - Pip

 ### Running the Script:
-- Install Pyautogui using 'pip install pyautogui'
+- Install Pyautogui using 'pip3 install pyautogui'
 - Navigate to the directory the script is stored
-- Run the command 'python MouseCtrlr.py'
+- Run the command 'python3 MouseCtrlr.py'

 ### To Quit:
 - Press ctrl + C to kill the process